Enter your email address below and subscribe to our newsletter

 Anchovy broth

-Anchovy broth is savory and packed with umami flavor.
-It has a long history that originates from the Mediterranean and East Asian regions.
-Anchovy broth is not very well-known among the home-cooks, it is used mainly in restaurants and food vendors that need bold flavor in a short amount of time.
-Therefore, it is considered a underrated component that greatly deepens the flavor profile of the soups, stews, sauces and even pasta.
+Anchovy broth is savoury and packed with umami flavour.
+It has a long history originating from the Mediterranean and East Asian regions.
+Although anchovy broth is not very well-known among many home cooks, it is used mainly in restaurants and food vendors that need bold flavour in a short amount of time.

 What is Anchovy broth?

-Anchovy broth is made by simmering anchovy with seaweed, herbs, vegetables and seasonings in water.
-The anchovies are small and oily fish.
-They have high levels of glutamate that activates the “fifth taste”, which is known to us as umami flavor.
-Anchovy broth also uses ingredients like garlic, onion, bay leaves and vinegar or wine.
-It entirely depends on the recipe whether it is Mediterranean or Asian.
+Anchovy broth is made by simmering anchovies with seaweed, herbs, vegetables, and seasoning in water.
+Anchovies are small and oily fish.
+They have high levels of glutamate, which activates the “fifth taste,” which is known to us as the umami flavour.
+Anchovy broth also uses ingredients like garlic, onion, bay leaves, and vinegar or wine.
+It depends on the region of the recipe.

 Origin of Anchovy Broth

-Fermenting anchovies in salt helps to preserve them in the coastal regions, and it was a common practice in Ancient Greece and Rome. was a common practice.
-These small fish provided essential nutrition as a source of protein and calcium.
+Did you know that fermenting anchovies in salt helps preserve them in coastal regions?
+Following this process of fermentation was a common practice in Ancient Greece and Rome.
+These small fish provide essential nutrition in the form of protein and calcium.
 On top of that, anchovies were also used as seasoning for various dishes.

-Anchovies were used as condiments, such as “garum”, which is a fermented fish sauce used to flavor the dish.
-So where did the inspiration for making fish broth come from?
-Well, making anchovy broth is derived from the idea of using excessive fish which was caught in abundance.
+So, where did the inspiration for making fish broth come from?
+Well, making anchovy broth is derived from the idea of using excessive fish caught in abundance.

 Ingredients to make Anchovy broth